sentora/sentora-core/etc/styles/zpanelx/README.md

-# ZPanel JavaScript API and CSS Usage #
+# Sentora Theme #

-Below I will try to outline some of the JavaScript and CSS functionality that I built into the new zPanel theme.
-You can use any of this stuff in your own Modules and themes that you build, as long as all the proper files are loaded.
+This document outlines some of the JavaScript and CSS functionality that is built into the Sentora theme.
+You can use any of this in your own modules and themes that you build, as long as all the proper files are loaded.

-If you have any questions about this theme, you can ask on the forums [zPanel Forums](http://forums.zpanelcp.com/forum.php) or contact me (Jason Davis [http://www.codedevelopr.com](http://www.codedevelopr.com))
+If you have any questions about this theme, please ask on the [Sentora Forums](http://forums.sentora.io/) or contact [Jason Davis](http://www.codedevelopr.com).

 ## Over-ride Module Icons ##
-You can replace the module icons that come with a Module on the zPanel dashboard screen with your own icons.
+You can replace the module icons that come with a Module on the Sentora dashboard screen with your own icons.

 To over-ride a Modules icon, simply create a folder and image file in this location...